sinatra/sinatra/README.md

 Another option is to **not** call `enable :sessions`, but instead pull in your middleware of choice as you would any other middleware.

-It is important to note that when using this method, session based protection (see 'Configuring attack protection') **will not be enabled by default**.
+It is important to note that when using this method, session based protection **will not be enabled by default**.

 The Rack middleware to do that will also need to be added:

 ```ruby
 use Rack::Session::Pool, :expire_after => 2592000
 use Rack::Protection::RemoteToken
 use Rack::Protection::SessionHijacking
 ```

+See 'Configuring attack protection' for more information.

 ### Halting